sae2363/Connect4/readme.md

 More detailed analysis is located in the txt files

 Each analysis has some overlap but are better detailed on the section of the projects we worked on.

+Notes:

+Some code could have been better written but for time reasons and enviorment issues, extra files might exist.

+Alpha beta is allow unlimted time to run while MCTS is stuck in a range of 0.5 to 2 seconds so on boards larger then the real connect 4 game,  MCTS will lose it accuracy.